A Proven Champion for Middle and Southwest Georgia

 Congressman Bishop serves as a senior member of the powerful House Committee on Appropriations.
 In 2019, at the beginning of the 116th Congress, he was elected by his colleagues to serve as the Chairman of the House Appropriations Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies.

-Congressman Bishop also serves as Vice Chair of the House Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies Appropriations Subcommittee.
+Congressman Bishop also serves on the House Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies Appropriations Subcommittee.
 As part of his service on this subcommittee, he has championed the largest increase in funding for our nation’s veterans.

 Additionally, Congressman Bishop serves on the House Appropriations Subcommittee on Financial Services and General Government, which oversees not only our nation’s banking and financial regulatory agencies, but also independent agencies including the Federal Communications Commission and Federal Election Commission, and Small Business Administration, as well as the U.S. Supreme Court and Executive Office of the President.